Skip to Content

 Bogus Basin

-Strap on your helmet and hit the trails at Bogus Basin, a haven for mountain bikers of all levels.
+Strap on your helmet and hit the trails at Bogus Basin, a haven for mountain bikers of all levels and one of the more exciting Idaho bucket list experiences.
 From heart-pounding downhill tracks to scenic cross-country routes, the diverse terrain offers endless challenges and breathtaking vistas of the Boise Foothills.

 This iconic waterfall is located in Shoshone Falls State Park and is best seen during the spring or early summer months.